TravelFoodExpert

 Keep in mind that on Mondays, the majority of the shops and restaurants are closed.

-If you’re planning to visit Chinatown for food, make sure to read our articles about the best food in Chinatown Bangkok and the best Yaowarat street food.
+If you’re planning to visit Chinatown for food, make sure to read our article about the best food in Chinatown Bangkok and the best street food in Yaowarat.

 Location: Google Maps